 Wahl Super Taper

-Wahl is a name that has real prestige attached to it when it comes to hairdressing - its clippers are used all over the world as the gold-standard for professional barbers, and the Super Taper is one of the most commonly used.
+Wahl is a name that has real prestige attached to it when it comes to hairdressing - its clippers are used all of the world as the gold-standard for professional barbers, and the Super Taper is one of the most commonly used.
 It's corded, old-school and extraordinarily reliable, with every chance that it'll last you through decades if you treat it with care.

 That makes it a bit harder to use for many people, but the quality of cut can't be argued with, and corded power means you don't have to worry about battery life at all.
 The design is also simple and beautiful, we have to say.